-As an 'all profit-to members super fund, we do everything we can to make a positive difference to our members' lives by helping to set them up for a better future.
-An important part of this is to invest members' retirement savings responsibly.
-This includes how we manage the financial risks related to climate change.
+As an ‘all profit-to members’ super fund, we care about making a positive difference to our members' lives by helping to set them up for a better future.
+An important part of this is investing members' retirement savings responsibly.
+This includes managing the financial risks and opportunities related to climate change.

 Climate change and its impacts

 ‘Climate change’ refers to increases in global average air and ocean temperatures.
 The impacts include melting of snow and ice, rising global sea levels, changes to atmospheric and ocean circulation and potential changes in weather patterns.
 All these changes have been attributed to human-produced carbon emissions.

 Climate change may present significant economic and social risks to current and future generations.
 Its impacts may damage vulnerable populations and geographies and lead to economic disruption across a wide range of sectors and businesses in which we invest.

 In December 2015 the United Nations Framework Convention on Climate Change (UNFCCC) resulted in the ‘Paris Agreement’, which aims to strengthen the global response to the threat of climate change by limiting global warming to below two degrees Celsius and move towards net zero emissions by 2050.